 Successions in sport rarely go smoothly.
-Yet the evidence from the two seasons since Richard Hannon took over from his father in 2014 could not be more compelling.
+Yet the evidence from the three seasons since Richard Hannon took over from his father in 2014 could not be more compelling.

 With so much happening every day the pressure on the trainer must be immense but he is blessed with an equable temperament and manages to appear unflustered on the most hectic of work mornings on the gallops.

 He reasons "With an operation this size you have to delegate and we have a great team from top to bottom who know how we like to do things".

 Realising that the future, not the past, is important he strives to provide the best environment for both horses and staff, whilst ready to incorporate new ideas for upgrading facilities and acquiring new technology and equipment.